Troubleshooting Patch Manager

 Problem: The patching operation issues the following message.

 /var/log/amazon/ssm/patch-baseline-operations/urllib3/util/ssl_.py:369: SNIMissingWarning: An HTTPS request has been made, but the SNI (Server Name Indication) extension to TLS is not available on this platform.
-This may cause the server to present an incorrect TLS certificate, which can cause validation failures.
+This might cause the server to present an incorrect TLS certificate, which can cause validation failures.
 You can upgrade to a newer version of Python to solve this.
 For more information, see https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings

 Cause: This message doesn't indicate an error.
 Instead, it's a warning that the older version of Python distributed with the operating system doesn't support TLS Server Name Indication.
 The Systems Manager patch payload script issues this warning when connecting to Amazon APIs that support SNI.